AVI8R13/bot/README.md

 4. Replace the Token and other API variables:

-   - Create a `tokens.json` file in your project directory with the following content:
+   - A `tokens.json` file shouldve been created with the following content, replace the palceholders with the relevent tokens/api keys.
      ```
      {
          "BOT_TOKEN": "your_token",